0xKourama/Elbanna-NP-Notes/Learning/HTB/Codex.md

 - Rsync wildcard abuse

 # Reel - Hard
-- Extraction and use of document metada in a phishing attack
+- Extraction and use of document metadata in a phishing attack
 - Creation of attacker infrastructure (malicious SMTP server, web server and listener)
 - Identification and exploitation of Active Directory DACL attack chain